karim0sec/rightclickandselectenabler/README.md

 Once installed, the extension works automatically on all websites.
 You should now be able to:
 - Right-click normally on any website
 - Select and copy text from any website
+- Open and use DevTools without detection
+- Use the console without interference
+- Debug websites that try to prevent debugging

 No additional configuration is required.